syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Pages.md

 {% highlight UWP %}

 //Due to platform limitations, Essential PDF supports splitting a PDF file into individual pages only in Windows Forms, WPF, ASP.NET, and ASP.NET MVC platforms.
-However this can be acheived by using the following code snippet.
+However this can be achieved by using the following code snippet.

 //Create the file open picker